pieroproietti/penguins-eggs/README.md

 ```
 This command exports the files for all available architectures, facilitating the transfer of files for multiple architectures simultaneously.
 > [!TIP]
-> To explore the code implementation of the `eggs export deb` command, you can refer to the [src/commands/export/deb.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/export/deb.ts) file in the penguins-eggs GitHub repository.
-This file contains the source code responsible for the `eggs export deb` functionality, providing a deeper understanding of how the command is implemented and executed.
+> <p align="justify"> To explore the code implementation of the `eggs export deb` command, you can refer to the [src/commands/export/deb.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/export/deb.ts) file in the penguins-eggs GitHub repository.
+This file contains the source code responsible for the `eggs export deb` functionality, providing a deeper understanding of how the command is implemented and executed.</p>

 ## `eggs export iso`
-The `eggs export iso` command is used to export ISO images to a specified destination host using the `eggs` tool.
+<p align="justify"> The `eggs export iso` command is used to export ISO images to a specified destination host using the `eggs` tool.
 This command allows users to transfer ISO images from one system to another conveniently.
-By running the `eggs export iso` command, users can export the desired ISO image to the destination host.
+By running the `eggs export iso` command, users can export the desired ISO image to the destination host.</p>

 Here is the usage information for the `eggs export iso` command: